Do We Need To Vaccinate Our Dogs Yearly?

 Your vet will also discuss your dog’s behaviour and nutrition.

-Your vet might be concerned that something is not normal and recommend blood and urine testing.
+If your vet is concerned that something is not normal they may recommend further diagnostics such as blood and urine testing.

 To help you have a great experience with your vet, we have developed this gift for you: a free downloadable checklist to help you prepare for your pet’s veterinary exam.